Local Area Planning in Calgary

 Local area plans are meant to be living documents that may be amended and updated over time as the community changes and evolves and as conditions and circumstances in the area change.

-Input provided by citizens and stakeholders helps the project team understand perspectives, opinions and concerns throughout the all phases of the project.
+Input provided by citizens and partners helps the project team understand perspectives, opinions and concerns throughout all phases of the project.
 Input collected in each phase of the project helps influence and inform the concepts and policies that are created and refined throughout the process.
 Throughout the project, the project team shares what was heard, highlights the key themes raised, and provides responses for how key themes will be addressed and considered.

 Although it would be a great outcome, the goal of public engagement is not to reach consensus or make everyone happy.
 Public engagement is about considering the input, ideas and perspectives of those who are interested in or impacted by decisions, before decisions are made.
 Public input is an important part of local area planning, but is one of many areas of consideration.
 Other areas include: City policies, professional expertise, context & trends, and equity – which all factor into the ultimate decision-making process and concept development.